 The Moon Pie General Store and its soda fountain was a huge hit with my girls.
 We had a little bit of time to kill and just happened to wander in.

-5. See a Mardi Gras Parade!
+See a Mardi Gras Parade

 Luckily, we found a great spot not far from the Moon Pie General Store and stayed out late catching Mardi Gras beads, toys, candy, and Moon Pies.

-6. **Bonus** Find an Oyster Shell
+*Bonus* Find an Oyster Shell

 The Oyster Trail is a public art treasure hunt throughout coastal Alabama.
 Trail maps can be picked up in various locations or downloaded from the Oyster Trail website if you are interested in finding all of the shells.